vlang/vsl/examples/dist_histogram/README.md

 # Example - dist_histogram 📘

-This example demonstrates the usage of the V Scientific Library for various purposes.
+This example demonstrates the usage of the V Scientific Library for creating a distribution histogram.

 ## Instructions